PrincetonUniversity/PsyNeuLink/docs/source/index.rst

  ..

- - *integrative* -- it provides a standard and accessible environment for model comparison, sharing, and documentation;
+ - *integrative* -- it provides a standard and accessible environment suitable for model comparison, sharing, and documentation, as well the integration into "system-level" models of components responsible for disparate forms of computation (for example, a neural network capable of learning with components that rely on integration and/or settling dynamics for decision making).

  ..